innoq/ml-ops.org/content/phase-zero.md

 Before any implementation of the ML model training, we would need to specify and set up the methods and metrics to evaluate the system before deployment.
 Here we would need to specify:

+ + Domain specific metrics that justify the deployment of the ML model.
+For example, simulated with the training and testing data, would the prediction of the model generate more revenue than the revenue created in the "traditional" way.
- + What evaluation metrics should be used?
+ + What technical evaluation metrics should be used?
     + Precision, Recall, F-1 measure.
     + Accuracy.
  + What is the meaning of model prediction errors such as *false positives* and *false negatives*?